dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

 After the closing brace is where we tell the linker what program header this section should be in, in this case its the `text` phdr.
 The program header name is prefixed with a colon in this case.

-Similarly to the program headers we should specify the following sections in in our script:
+Similarly to the program headers we should specify the following sections in our script:

 * _.text_
 * _.rodata_